leonard84/join-meetings-alfred-workflow/README.md

 Zoom links with a name rather than a zoom room number are currently not supported.

 ## What do I need?
-1. Zoom app
+1. Zoom app (or browser for Google Meetings)
 1. Alfred + Powerpack
 1. Google Account

 ## Installation and Setup
-Download and install the workflow (either [build from source](https://github.com/gseitz/zoom-alfred-workflow#how-to-build) or from the [releases page](https://github.com/gseitz/zoom-alfred-workflow/releases) on github)
+Download and install the workflow (either [build from source](https://github.com/leonard84/join-meetings-alfred-workflow#how-to-build) or from the [releases page](https://github.com/leonard84/join-meetings-alfred-workflow/releases) on github)

 ### Client Credentials
 1. Create a new project in the [Google Developer Console](https://console.developers.google.com/apis/credentials)